Which City is Best to Live in Portugal? Pros and Cons of Each City

 Lisbon’s Cosmopolitan Atmosphere

 Foreign residents make up 21% of Lisbon’s population, with nearly 119,000 international inhabitants calling the capital home.
 This global mix has turned Lisbon into a cultural melting pot, though it doesn’t capture the intimate community spirit that cities like Funchal offer.
-Modern developments merge naturally with the city’s historic neighborhoods to create an urban setting that appeals to a variety of lifestyle priorities.
+Modern developments merge naturally with the city’s historic neighbourhoods to create an urban setting that appeals to a variety of lifestyle priorities.

 Lisbon’s Job Market and Career Opportunities